 Publication Date: November 29, 2019

-) was shocked and saddened by the death of Ursula K. Le Guin.
-Written over the succeeding twelve months, these poems describe an accumulating, multi-layered experience of personal and communal loss.
+Written over the twelve months following the death of Ursula K. Le Guin, these poems describe an accumulating, multi-layered experience of personal and communal loss.

 "The poems are heart-rending and at the same time full of love."